-Bite into the perfect mix of pandan and coconut, Nyonya Ondeh Ondeh, and serve a dessert the whole family will enjoy!
+Bite into the perfect mix of pandan and coconut.
+Nyonya Ondeh Ondeh is a delicious little bite that the whole family will enjoy.

 This is a Nyonya Ondeh Ondeh dessert found in Singapore, Malaysia, and Indonesia.
 Some say it originates from Indonesia, and some say Malaysia.
 The recipes vary from region to region, but the Singapore version is my favorite.

 It is pronounced "on-day on-day" and it's basically Pandan extract mixed into glutinous rice flour (with a little tapioca flour), stuffed with gula Melaka (coconut palm sugar); boiled, and then coated with shredded coconut.

 You can't go wrong with Pandan and coconut.
 Biting into a Nyonya Ondeh Ondeh is so incredibly satisfying.
 The melted coconut sugar in the flour ball explodes in your mouth and mixes so well with the Pandan flavored balls.

 Tips And Tricks For Making This Ondeh Ondeh Recipe

 This recipe is fairly easy.
 So there aren't a ton of shortcuts that can be added.

 The toughest part is rolling into balls...
 Either I'm bad at it or I'm too rough.
 Just be gentle rolling the balls and you'll have perfect Ondeh Ondeh that's as simple to make as it is delicious.

 These delicious little pandan and coconut bites are so gorgeous and delicious you'll have a hard time not popping them in your mouth as soon as they're ready to eat.